scriptscrypt/solana-app-kit/server/src/service/TokenMill/idl/README.md

 # IDL Directory

-This directory contains Interface Definition Language (IDL) files for Solana programs used by the Solana Social Starter backend.
+This directory contains Interface Definition Language (IDL) files for Solana programs used by the Solana App Kit backend.

 ## Overview